The Dreamcast predicted everything about modern consoles

 In a broader sense, it's easy to see how Microsoft learned a few lessons from the Dreamcast.
 It was a console that failed due to a lack of third-party support, extreme marketing competition from Sony, and, unfortunately, bad timing.
 While the original Xbox repeated some of those mistakes, come the Xbox 360, it was clear Microsoft finally figured out how to wrestle with Sony.

 If you squint a bit, the Xbox 360 even looks like a Dreamcast sequel, with its sleek white case and circular logo.
-(This 2005 1up article lays out some truly eerie similarities, including the fact that executive Peter Moore with involved with both console's launches.)
+(This 2005 1UP article lays out some truly eerie similarities, including the fact that executive Peter Moore with involved with both console's launches.)
 Xbox Live also evolved into a much more useful service on the Xbox 360 -- something that was integrated throughout the entire console.

 Other noteworthy tidbits: